 There were five different metered prisms produced for the F2: the DP-1, DP-2, DP-3, DP-11, and DP-12.
 The corresponding designation of these prisms mated with the camera body are as follows: F2 Photomic, F2S, F2SB, F2A, F2AS.
 Isn't Nikon alphabet soup great?!
 So let's try and simplify things a bit.
 There are two basic ways to categorize the DP finders: by 1) capability and 2) compatibility.

 1) Capability.
 Logically, as time went by, Nikon continually improved the capabilities of its metered finders.
-The DP-1 (F2 Photomic), produced from 1971-77, was the most basic and longest-produced model and thus, least expensive and most common (402,000, almost half of F2 production).
+The DP-1 (F2 Photomic), sold from 1971-78, was the most basic and longest-produced model and thus, least expensive and most common (402,000, almost half of F2 production).
 It is a full information finder, displaying both aperture and shutter speed along with a swinging meter needle to indicate recommended exposure.
 It uses a CdS (cadmium disulfide) cell for metering with a 6-6400 ISO range and an EV 1 - 17 metering range.
 From serial number 60xxxx and up, DP-1s came with a much longer-lived wire-cladded resistor versus the original carbon ring resistor.
 The serial number on all DPs can be found on the underside of the finder.

-The DP-2 (F2S Photomic) was produced from 1973-76 (73,000 of all F2 production) and introduced LEDs for metering readout.
+The DP-2 (F2S Photomic), debuting in March 1973, was produced until 1976 (73,000 of all F2 production) and introduced LEDs for metering readout.
 It can be easily differentiated from the DP-1 by the hump on top of the finder.
 It also uses a CdS cell but the ISO range is 12-6400 and the metering range is EV -2 - 17.
 This would be the least recommendable finder for an F2 because of reliability problems with the LED circuits.
 The DP-2 is also the most power-hungry of any F2 finder, consuming anywhere from 2 to 7 times more current than the DP-1/DP-11 and 2 to 3 times more than the DP-3/DP-12.
 If you are still drawn to the DP-2, definitely pursue later serial-numbered versions as they incorporate all of the improvements Nikon made to address the reliability problems.
 Look for serial numbers in the 56xxxx to 59xxxx range for the best chance of success.